-- Recruitment Plan (1-3 pages, to be included as part of the summary of proposed work under the section heading "Recruitment Plan").
-See additional details in the Program Description section above. - Research Participant Mentoring Plan (2-3 pages, to be included as part of the summary of proposed work under the section heading "Research Participant Mentoring Plan").
-See additional details in the Program Description section above. - Evaluation Plan (2-3 pages, to be included as part of the summary of proposed work under the section heading "Evaluation Plan").
-See additional details in the Program Description section above. - Budget, including a budget justification for the funds requested and their proposed use.
-The maximum annual amount that may be requested (including any associated indirect costs) is \$100,000.
+- Recruitment Plan - 1-3 pages, to be included as part of the summary of proposed work under the section heading "Recruitment Plan", as described above. - Participant Research Plan - 1-2 pages, to be included as part of the summary of proposed work under the section heading "Participant Research Plan", as described above. - Research Participant Mentoring Plan 2-3 pages, to be included as part of the summary of proposed work under the section heading "Research Participant Mentoring Plan", as described above. - Evaluation Component 2-3 pages, to be included as part of the summary of proposed work under the section heading "Evaluation Component", as described above. - Budget, including a budget justification for the funds requested and their proposed use. - The maximum annual amount that may be requested (including any associated indirect costs) is \$100,000.
 The budget must include travel/registration expenses for RPs and mentors to participate in the REM grantee meeting to be held in Washington, DC.
 It must not include tuition at the EFRI- or ERC-supported institution(s).
 Costs related to hosting RPs may vary from laboratory to laboratory; the budget should include expenses related to providing RPs with appropriate mentoring, materials, and laboratory access.